Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 > (delete after reading) Update your company name and support email address.

-This source is maintained by Prestashop - Segment Tracking by Xcommerce.
-For any issues with the source, [contact their Support team](mailto:support@<integration_name>.com).
+This source is maintained by Prestashop to Segment Tracking by Xcommerce.
+For any issues with the source, [contact their Support team](mailto:info@xcommerce.eu).

 ## Installation